lukso-network/docs/docs/standards/smart-contracts/lsp0-erc725-account.md

 ) public view returns (bytes4 magicValue)
 ```

-The function checks if a signature was signed by the `owner` of the contract, according to [EIP-1271](https://eips.ethereum.org/EIPS/eip-1271).
+Checks if a signature was signed by the `owner` of the contract, according to [EIP-1271](https://eips.ethereum.org/EIPS/eip-1271).
 If the `owner` is a contract itself, it will call the `isValidsignature(..)` function on the owner contract, if it supports [EIP-1271](https://eips.ethereum.org/EIPS/eip-1271).
 Otherwise it will return the failure value.

 #### Parameters: